Cairath/ONI-Mods/README.md

 Mods descriptions
 ---
-* **Conveyor Belt Filter** (ConveyorFilter.dll)
+* **Conveyor Rail Filter** (ConveyorFilter.dll)

-  Adds a new object - a filter for conveyor belts.
+  Adds a new object - a filter for conveyor rails.
 Allows filtering one or multiple items and sends them to a second output line.
    Note: the second output icon for filtered line does not display, but the filtered output cell is between input and output.

+ * **Conveyor Rail Shutoff** (ConveyorShutoff.dll)

+   Adds a new object - an automatable conveyor rail shutoff.

 * **Take Medicine Threshold** (TakeMedicineBoosterThresholdMod__.dll)